Holbox island, Mexico –

 A different way of traveling by boat – mexican style 🛥🔊🎵🎤🥁🎪🎼🎺🎷 . . . . . . #lazyroadtrips #travel #centralamerica #holboxphotography #holbox #holboxisland #mexico #yukatan #travelblogger #travelling #travelphotography #travelgram #traveller #traveltheworld #traveler #instagrammers #trip #singingontheboat #singing #boattrips #mexicanstyle

 Important!
 There is no bus ticket counter in Chiquila.
 Buy your return tickets before you go!
-But, there is an ADO agent selling tickets on the parking lot.
-Also, if you want to use a collectivo there is one waiting to be filled up and go to Playa del Carmen.
+But there is an ADO agent selling tickets on the parking lot.
+Also, if you want to use a collectivo there is one waiting to be filled up and goes to Playa del Carmen.
 You should be fast from the boat, though, it gets full quite fast.

 Our stories from travelling to Mexico continue with our next stop on this Lazy Road Trip Central America – Playa del Carmen, Mexico: Travel stories from travelling to Mexico!

 Pin this for later and make planning your next travel to Holbox easier!